 Clear and persuasive communication is an essential part of government operations, policy making, political advocacy, and social change.
 From political campaigning to developing policies and educating the community about public affairs, political communication is one of the foundations of our society and how many of its important systems function, including the justice, education, and health care systems.
+In addition, the academic study of political communication, including the examination of political campaigns, social media’s impact on voting patterns, and advocacy regarding environmental and public health issues, helps us to understand how communication affects people’s behavior at the individual, community, national, and global levels.

 Curriculum Details for Master’s in Communication Programs with a Specialization in Political Communication